davidRortego/web-resume/resume.md

 is intended to be used for a short summary. -->
 ## Summary
 ### <span> </span><span> </span>
-Former EDI Coordinator transitioning into an entry-level Data Analyst role after completing the Google Data Analytics Professional Certificate.
+Former E-Commerce Coordinator & Analyst transitioning into an entry-level Data Analyst role after completing the Google Data Analytics Professional Certificate.
 Extensive experience transforming and cleaning e-commerce related data.
 Over 8 years of experience managing B2B e-commerce and EDI systems while coordinating directly with both customer and vendor trading partners.

 ## Skills
 ### <span> </span><span> </span>